 Pay a Visit to Cueva De Los Verdes

-Their existence is all thanks to the eruption of Volcán de la Corona, which formed an intricate labyrinth of lava tubes underground.
+Much like the Jameos del Agua I featured above, the caves were formed by the eruption of Volcán de la Corona, which formed an intricate labyrinth of lava tubes underground.

 A local artist, Jesús Soto, put his creative mind to work setting up coloured lights in designed illuminations combined with soft, moody music.

-Climb to Lanzarote’s Highest Point
+Climb to Peñas Del Chache, Lanzarote’s Highest Point

 Enjoy More Wine Bodegas Rubicón

-The Bodegas Rubicón winery has supplied locals and tourists with divine wines for over three centuries.
+The Bodegas Rubicón winery has supplied locals and tourists with stellar wines for over three centuries.
 Located in La Geria, there’s a museum, wine shop, and restaurant for visitors, plus beautiful courtyards to admire.

 Seeing the sun set behind the low mountains with the vineyards before you and a glass of vino in your hand is one of the ultimate things to do on Lanzarote.
 Their Moscatel is particularly delicious.